Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Numerical experiments

+We apply the proximal algorithm on KL divergence with the target distribution $\nu(\theta) =\exp(-\theta^2 / 2)$ where $\theta\in \mathbb{R}$.
+Note that $D_{KL}(\cdot\Vert \nu)$ is $1$-strongly convex along geodesics.
 When both initialization and the target distributions are Gaussian, problem (\ref{Eqn_prox_op_compute}) can be explicitly solved and $\rho_n$ remains Gaussian for every $n$.
-In particular, closed forms of the particle and distribution updates are available in \cite{wibisono18a}.
-Additionally, the $\mathcal{W}_2$ distance between two Gaussian distributions, known as the Bures-Wasserstein distance, can be computed explicitly.
+Closed forms of the particle and distribution updates are available in \citep{wibisono18a}.
+Additionally, the $\mathcal{W}_2$ distance between two Gaussian distributions can be computed explicitly.
 In the experiment, we set the initialization Gaussian distribution to be $\mathcal{N}(0,100)$, step size $\xi=0.1$, and iterations equal to 60.
+Our implementation is based on the implementation of \cite{salim2020wasserstein}.

-In Figure \ref{Fig_LD}, the distribution of particles, represented by the histogram, approximates $\rho_n$ and converges to $\rho^*$ after several iterations (approximately ~40 iterations in this experiment).
-The linear converge result of $D_{KL}(\rho_n\Vert \nu)$ in Figure \ref{fig_conv_rate} demonstrates a sharper bound holds for $\mu$-convex objective with respect to \cite{yao2023meanfield,cheng2024}, as Corollary \ref{Cor_sharp} suggests.
+In Figure \ref{Fig_LD}, the distribution of particles, represented by the histogram, approximates $\rho_n$ and converges to $\rho^*$ after several iterations ($\approx$40 iterations in this experiment).
+The linear convergence result of $D_{KL}(\rho_n\Vert \nu)$ in Figure \ref{fig_conv_rate} demonstrates a sharper bound holds for $\mu$-convex objective with respect to \citep{yao2023meanfield,cheng2024}, as Theorem \ref{Cor_sharp} suggests.